jometzg/cognitive-speech/logic-apps/README.md

 An ARM template can be found [here](https://github.com/jometzg/cognitive-speech/blob/master/templates/template.json)

+**The logic apps use API Connections.
+These need to be tied to your instances of storage account, key vault and Outlook.com connection.
+Even when built from the ARM template, you will need to go into the logic app designer and re-authorise or re-build these connections for the logic apps to work correctly.**

 ## Email account
 This demonstration makes use of emails as a means of receiving MP3 recordings and for sending the reply with the transcription text.
 It therefore needs an email account for this.
 You can either use an existing account or create a new one with Outlook.com or with Gmail.
 Some care needs to be taken with this account as sometimes the email provider sees this automation as a sign that the email account is in some way compromised.
 Please check this account to see if the account provider wants further verification.
 If this is the case, whilst this is happening the emails will become blocked.